 As discussed above, the informal group recognized that the lower leg impactor test would be inappropriate for vehicles whose bumpers strike the legs above knee level, but the group believed that vehicles with high bumpers should be subject to a test that would require the bumper to be more energy absorbing.
-For that reason, this gtr adopts an upper legform test for vehicles with a lower bumper height of more than 500 mm.
+For that reason, this gtr adopts the informal working group recommends an upper legform test for vehicles with a lower bumper height of more than 500 mm.